-Japanese fashion is nothing if not innovative, and Japanese fashion magazines for women are paid close attention by the fashion discerning citizens of Tokyo and across Japan.
-These magazines are specifically tailored and curated for each possible target demographic you could think of and this, along with the beautifully coordinated outfits is the key reason for their huge success.
+Japanese fashion is nothing if not innovative, and Japanese fashion magazines for women are paid close attention to by the fashion-discerning citizens of Tokyo and across Japan.
+These magazines are specifically tailored and curated for every possible target demographic you could think of, and this, along with the beautifully coordinated outfits, is the key reason for their huge success.

-Covering the distinctive street styles, beauty focused magazines, and high-end fashion, here is our list of the top Japanese fashion magazines you need to know for 2021.
+Covering distinctive street styles, beauty-focused magazines, and high-end fashion, here is our list of the top Japanese fashion magazines you need to know.

 Top 10 Japanese Fashion Magazines

 Bijin-Hyakka (which translates into English as “beautiful hundred flowers”) is a monthly fashion magazine focusing on the “adult cute fashion” of the working Arasa lady.
-Since Arasa literally means “Around thirty”, Bijin-Hyakka’s target audience would be anyone from their late twenties to their early thirties, however they have readership even in the mid-twenties who are drawn to their elegant feminine styles and fashionable dressing coordination.
+Since Arasa means “Around thirty”, Bijin-Hyakka’s target audience would be anyone from their late twenties to their early thirties, however, they have readership even in their mid-twenties who are drawn to their elegant feminine styles and fashionable dressing coordination.

 Readers love Bijin-Hyakka’s content and say they always use it for reference for both everyday fashion and when choosing outfits for special occasions.

-Sweet is a top selling monthly fashion magazine in Japan that approaches fashion from a fun and casual perspective.
-They are aimed for readers in their late twenties and early thirties with the concept that regardless of age, you can still enjoy dressing in an “adult girly” style.
+Sweet is a top-selling monthly fashion magazine in Japan that approaches fashion from a fun and casual perspective.
+They are aimed at readers in their late twenties and early thirties with the concept that regardless of age, you can still enjoy dressing in an “adult girly” style.
 In more specific terms, Sweet introduce cute, feminine, and elegant outfits which incorporate the latest trends.